griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Uchi no Maid ga Uzasugiru](https://anilist.co/anime/101506)

-This is taking lolicon to the point of pedephilia.
-There is some really great animation at work here, but if the relationship dynamic doesn't settle somewhere in the ballpark of normal, I'm just going to lump this into wierd, unhealthy Japanese fetishes and move on.
+This is taking lolicon to the point of pedophilia.
+There is some really great animation at work here, but if the relationship dynamic doesn't settle somewhere in the ballpark of normal, I'm just going to lump this into weird, unhealthy Japanese fetishes and move on.